deliarm/Python-Email/README.md

 ```
 pip install smtp
 ```
-It should look like this,
+It should look like this

 ![image](https://user-images.githubusercontent.com/52977770/103324070-0558e000-4a03-11eb-82ae-0241f8ef8e71.png)